 Gauze or bandages may be applied to your incisions after surgery.
 It is also possible that a thin tube will be placed under your skin to drain excess fluid while you heal.

-Facial Reconstructive Surgery in Riverton UT and Salt Lake City, UT
+Facial Reconstruction Surgery in Riverton UT and Salt Lake City, UT

 Dr. Derrick Gale and his highly specialized team of reconstructive, oculoplastic, skull base, head and neck, and microvascular surgeons at Gale Facial Plastics and The Ear Nose and Throat Center of Utah offer you some of the best chances to restore the aesthetics and function of your face after trauma.
 To discuss your particular circumstances, please call 801-506-6344 or fill out or visit our online contact page to arrange a consultation.
 We wish you all the best.